Owen County Courthouse (Indiana)

-The Owen County Courthouse is a historic courthouse located at Spencer, Owen County, Indiana, United States.
+The Owen County Courthouse is a historic courthouse located at Spencer, Indiana, United States.
 It was the work of Jesse Johnson and Christian Kanzler & Son and built in 1910–1911.
 It is a three-story, with basement, Classical Revival style limestone building.
 The flat roof is topped by a copper dome with four-sided Seth Thomas clock.

 It was listed on the National Register of Historic Places in 1994.